Image

 The main difference between a channel manager and a PMS is that channel managers focus on distribution while PMS systems help hotels manage their day-to-day operations.
 With a channel manager, hoteliers can connect their booking system with online travel agencies so they can manage inventory and rates across all OTAs from one platform.
 This saves hoteliers a lot of time and energy by automating the process of updating rates and availability.

 With a PMS system, hoteliers can track reservations, guest profiles, and payments.
 They can also manage housekeeping, inventory, and staff schedules.
 Which one you need for your hotel depends on your business needs.
 If you are primarily concerned with marketing and distribution, then a channel manager is a good choice.
 If you are more concerned with day-to-day operations, then a PMS system is a better choice.
+If you’re a well established hotel business, you might consider using both as they can work together to help streamline your business operations.

 Which one you need for your hotel depends on your business needs.
 If you are primarily concerned with marketing and distribution, then a channel manager is a good choice.
 This option is popular with short term rentals, or those who own a small property and want to minimise admin.
 If you are more concerned with day-to-day operations and own a larger property with multiple rooms, then a PMS is a better choice.